lucapinello/CRISPResso/README.rst

                         CRISPResso -r1 reads1.fastq.gz -r2 reads2.fastq.gz -a GAATGTCCCCCAATGGGAAGTTCATCTGGCACTGCCCACAGGTGAGGAGGTCATGATCCCCTTCTGGAGCTCCCAACGGGCCGTGGTCTGGTTCATCATCTGTAAGAATGGCTTCAAGAGGCTCGGCTGTGGTT

 HDR events:

-In this case the required inputs are:
+The required inputs are:

-- Two files for paired-end reads, or a single file for single-end reads, in fastq format (fastq.gz files are also accepted).
-The reads are assumed to be already trimmed for adapters, unless an option is specified to trim them
+- two files for paired-end reads or a single file for single-end reads in fastq format (fastq.gz files are also accepted).
+The reads are assumed to be already trimmed for adapters.
-- The reference amplicon seq
-- The amplicon seq with the donor sequence substituted
+- The reference amplicons with and without the donor sequence substituted must also be provided.

 Example: